 Recently (a month ago) I hurt my right foreleg (wrist).
 I was out with my buddies Dalia (Dane) and Dawson (Corgi-Cattle dog mix) for our weekly long walk.
 Well, I always get so excited to run and play with Dalia and I tried to tackle her, but she dodged me and I fell right on my wrist with my paw tucked under.
 OUCH!
 I cried with that one.

 It really scared Mom.
 She and Dalia’s Mom thought at first I’d broken it but Mom prodded, poked and manipulated it all about and it all of a sudden felt better.
 That meant we continued on with our walk, run, play, WOOF!

-I won’t go into the details of my healing protocol bepaws Mom has detailed it out for continuing education at the American Council of Animal Naturopath(ACAN).
+I won’t go into the details of my healing protocol bepaws the “power thugsters” will not let us say anything about that.
 But I will say it is only a month later and you can’t tell anything was ever wrong with my leg.
 Most likely a bad strain.

 Here is what I attribute my speedy healing to:

 1. I walked on it right away.
 IF it had been broken that wouldn’t have been possible of course nor wise to encourage, but it wasn’t thank God.
 But movement most likely helped it to not get so inflamed and stiff.
 The conventional approach often says to allow no movement at all until healed.
 But the thing is, lymph is what moves toxins out of the body but without movement the lymph doesn’t move.
 Plus movement kept everything lubricated.
 I was restricted in my movement to some extent – no off-leash walking at first, no playing with friends for two weeks, etc., but I was still taken for daily walks.

 2. I eat a species appropriate raw diet consisting of meat, bones and organs.
 My diet was tweaked a bit to encourage speedier healing of my ligaments, and a supplement was added as well.